Court of Session Act 1813

-The Court of Session Act 1813 was an Act of the Parliament of the United Kingdom (citation 53 Geo III c.
+The Court of Session Act 1813 was an Act of the Parliament of the United Kingdom (53 Geo.
+3. c.
 64) which reformed Scotland's highest court, the Court of Session.
 The Act continued reforms to the Court of Session begun by the Court of Session Act 1808 and the Court of Session Act 1810, creating the divisions known as the Inner House and the Outer House.